Topological localisation and motility of active knots: Introduction

 Over the last decade, minimal models of active polymers have been proposed to explore how internal forcing reshapes polymer conformations and affects their dynamics~\cite{bianco2018,foglino2019,winkler2017,zhu2024,sakaue2026}.
 Activity has been shown to induce a swollen-to-globule transition driven by persistent propulsion~\cite{bianco2018,breoni2025}, alter the mechanical response by softening the polymer via local kink formation~\cite{foglino2019}, and significantly affect the probability of knot formation in linear diblock copolymers~\cite{vatin2025upsurge}.
 In ring geometries, activity can create additional spatiotemporal patterns, leading to rotating or coherently moving states that have no counterpart in equilibrium~\cite{miranda2023,Lamura2024}.
 More generally, active forcing breaks detailed balance~\cite{prost2015active} and can generate effective tensions, enhanced diffusion, and emergent alignment along the polymer backbone, fundamentally altering the physics of passive polymers~\cite{winkler2017}.
 For example, dense suspensions of active diblock ring polymers exhibit glassy behavior~\cite{smrek2020} that originates from a network of deadlocks~\cite{micheletti2024topology}.
 Despite these advances, the role of topology in organizing nonequilibrium active polymers remains largely unexplored.

+Understanding this interplay is important not only for biological polymers but also for the design of synthetic active matter.
+A central challenge in that field is to program motion and transport at the microscale through geometry and the spatial organization of active forces, an avenue opened in particular by advances in 3D microprinting of anisotropic and deformable active particles~\cite{wei2026microprinting}.
+Shape has already been exploited to encode helical propulsion, while toroidal microswimmers have been engineered to transport passive and active cargo~\cite{baker2019microtori}.
+Active knots suggest a complementary strategy in which dynamical behavior is encoded not by shape alone, but by topology itself.

 In this work, we study how topology constrains nonequilibrium polymer dynamics by focusing on active knotted rings or \emph{active knots}.
 These may be viewed as soft topological quasi-particles, similarly to the way in which polymers can be coarse-grained into soft colloids~\cite{likos2006}.
 In equilibrium, knots can perform anomalous diffusion along the polymer in which they are embedded~\cite{metzler2006} and adjust their size in response to external fields, confinement, or tension~\cite{marcone2005,farago2002pulling,caraglio2015stretching,renner2014untying}.
 Importantly, different knot families possess distinct symmetry properties~\cite{Adams:1994}.
-Torus knots are generically chiral and admit globally ordered tangent fields, providing a potential quasiparticle analogue of active chiral rotors~\cite{liebchen2016,liebchen2017,caprini2024}; twist knots and achiral knots display instead very different symmetry constraints.
-This raises some natural questions: how does persistent active forcing reorganise stresses within a topologically constrained chain?
-Can topology alone encode dynamical chirality and control transport in an active polymer?
-Addressing these questions allows us to treat knots as deformable, self-organised active particles whose morphology and motility are selected by topology.
+Torus knots lie on the surface of a torus and are labelled by two coprime integers counting their windings around its two generating cycles; twist knots are built by introducing twists into a closed loop and clasping its ends~\cite{Adams:1994}.
+Importantly, torus knots are chiral and admit globally ordered tangent fields, providing a potential quasiparticle analogue of active chiral rotors~\cite{carenza2019,carenza2020A,caprini2024}.

+This raises natural questions: how does persistent active forcing reorganise stresses in a topologically constrained chain?
+Can topology alone encode dynamical chirality and control transport in active polymers?
+Addressing these questions allows us to treat knots as topology-driven active particles with self-selected morphology and motility.